 A: In our experience, changing valve manufacturer will not significantly alter the sound of your amplifier.
-You need to change amplifiers if you’re looking for a different sound.
+You need to change your amplifier if you’re looking for a totally different sound.

 Q. My amp is running too hot and sometimes blows a fuse.